sqlpad/sqlpad/docs/configuration.md

 ## port

 Port for SQLPad to listen on.
+Used for both HTTP and HTTPS.

 - Key: `port`
 - Env: `SQLPAD_PORT`
-- Default: `80`
+- Default: `80` in code / `3000` in Docker Hub image

 ## publicUrl